About Challenge & Conquest Methods and Curriculum

-Can I purchase a set of books for the team leaders without the other kit items ?
+Can I purchase an extra set of team leader curriculum books ?
 Can I purchase additional Team Leader shirts for my additional team leaders?

-Yes, you can find the Conquest and Challenge Team Leader Book series and t-shirts a la carte on the store without purchasing the entire Team Leader Kit.
-Challenge and Conquest also offer adult leader kit shirts a la carte.
+Yes, you can find the Challenge and Conquest Team Leader Book series and t-shirts a la carte on the store.

 What about adult volunteers supplies?

-You can purchase an Adult Leader t-shirt for all adult volunteers on your team as well as Team Leader books for those who train the youth leaders.
+You can purchase an Adult Leader t-shirt for all adult volunteers on your team and for those who train the youth leaders.

-Why must I purchase and annual membership package, I just want some curriculum?
+Why must I purchase an Annual Membership, I just want some curriculum?